radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 The CHAP-Password attribute depends on the hash of a visible Request Authenticator (or CHAP-Challenge) and the users password.
 The obfuscated User-Password depends on the same Request Authenticator, and on the RADIUS shared secret.
 For an attacker, the difference between the two calculations is minimal.
 They can both be attacked with similar amounts of effort, as they use similar constructs.
 As a result, any security analysis which makes the claim that "User-Password insecure because it uses MD5" ignores the fact that the CHAP-Password attribute is constructed through substantially the same method.

 An attacker who can observe the CHAP-Password and CHAP-Challenge can also perform an off-line dictionary attack on the observed values.
-The complexity of cracking CHAP-Password is similar to that noted above for cracking RADIUS packets, which was discussed abve in [](#cracking).
+The complexity of cracking CHAP-Password is similar to that noted above for cracking RADIUS packets, which was discussed above in [](#cracking).
 The difference between the two attacks is that the shared secrets are more likely to be secure than passwords for an end-user.

 An attacker who can crack one users password can gain network access as that user, or even administrator access to network devices.
 In contrast, an attacker who can crack the shared secret can gain network access as any user, and perform any authorization.
 The result is that it is more valuable to crack shared secrets, even if the underlying attack process is essentially the same.